evanfenster/customer-service-evaluator/README.md

-# Customer Service Chat Analysis Dashboard
+# Customer Service Evaluator - For Humans and AI Chatbots

 This project is a web-based dashboard for analyzing customer service chat logs and providing insights into agent performance and sentiment analysis.
 The dashboard allows users to upload chat log files, processes them using natural language processing techniques, and displays the results in an interactive and visually appealing manner.